scalar-labs/getting-started-with-scalardb/README.md

 ### Execute a transaction

 A `DistributedTransaction` can be retrieved from the **transactionManager**.
-Then use this objects to execute the desired operations and eventually commit them.
+Then use these objects to execute the desired operations and eventually commit them.

 ```java
 //Create the transaction